LNXSeus/Advancely/README.md

 **macOS Instructions**

-Due to macOS security (Gatekeeper), you may see an error saying the application is "damaged" if you try to open it immediately.
-The app is not damaged.
-You must run a one-time command to authorize it.
+Due to macOS security (Gatekeeper), you will need to perform a one-time bypass to authorize the application after downloading it.

-✔️ **First-Time Run Steps:**
+✔️ **First-Time Run Steps (Easy Method):**

+1. After downloading and unzipping, try to open `Advancely.app`.
+You will likely see an error saying Apple cannot check it for malicious software.
+Click **OK**.
+2. Now, **right-click** (or Control-click) the `Advancely.app` file and select **Open** from the menu.
+3. A different warning will appear, but this time you will have an **Open** button.
+Click it.
+4.  macOS will now remember that you trust this application.
+You only need to do this once and can open it normally by double-clicking from now on.

+✔️ **Alternative Method (Terminal):**

 1. Open the **Terminal** app.
 2. Type `xattr -cr ` (note the space at the end) but **do not** press Enter yet.